 Many times fast-growing companies can face capital constraints.
 Despite a healthy positive cash flow, they may not have money for functions such as increasing production capacity or hiring additional sales staff, etc. In such cases, a capital infusion is a great option.
-These companies might go to a venture capitalist or an angel investor to raise fund through equity or debt, and in turn, recapitalize the capital structure.
+These companies might go to a venture capitalist or an angel investor to raise funds through equity or debt and, in turn, recapitalize the capital structure.

 Interest Reduction and Tax Planning

-There are instances when some company has very old outstanding debt instrument in floating in the market, that pays a much higher interest rate than the current interest rate.
-In such a scenario the company may consider to replace its high-interest debt instrument, with a lower one or maybe even with equity.
+There are instances when some company has very old outstanding debt instrument floating in the market that pays a much higher interest rate than the current interest rate.
+In such a scenario, the company may consider replacing its high-interest debt instrument with a lower one or maybe even with equity.
 For example, many companies issue callable bonds that they can call back if the interest rates become unfavorable.

-Also sometimes a company may want to introduce new debt to reduce their taxes.
+Also, sometimes a company may want to introduce new debt to reduce its taxes.
 Though this can’t be the only reason to recapitalize, however, this is a pretty good side benefit of it.

 Management Buyout/ Leveraged Buyout

-Management buyouts (MBO) are one of the formidable reasons due to which recapitalizations occur.
-Financing required for an MBO is quite substantial, both debt & equity.
+Management buyouts (MBO) are one of the formidable reasons due to why recapitalizations occur.
+The financing required for an MBO is quite substantial, both debt & equity.
 This inevitably results in changes in the capital structure.
-For example, management of a company might try to pay for the company with ESOP, thereby may reduce equity capital.
+For example, the management of a company might try to pay for the company with ESOP, thereby may reduce equity capital.